Make Every Democratic Senator Filibuster Gorsuch

 If anything, Gorsuch may be to the even farther to the right than Scalia.
 His record of opinions shows him to be even more closely aligned with the views of the Chamber of Commerce, the Federalist Society, and the Christian right.

-As a Supreme Court Justice, Gorsuch is likely to vote to further loosen remaining restrictions on campaign donations by billionaires and corporations, restrict voting rights, allow the expansion of partisan gerrymandering, close courthouse doors to workers and consumers, overturn environmental and financial regulations;,mix church and state, and make it more difficult for women to control their bodies and their health.
+As a Supreme Court Justice, Gorsuch is likely to vote to further loosen remaining restrictions on campaign donations by billionaires and corporations, restrict voting rights, allow the expansion of partisan gerrymandering, close courthouse doors to workers and consumers, overturn environmental and financial regulations, mix church and state, and make it more difficult for women to control their bodies and their health.

 Gorsuch is also being named to the seat that rightfully belonged to Merrick Garland and his nomination has been backed by tens of millions of dollars in conservative “dark money.”